Kill Process

 404 Not Found

-Returned when the specified process does not exist (ESRCH error).
+Returned when the specified process does not exist (ESRCH error).- Process with the given PID does not exist

 - Process has already terminated